 An intestinal flora without sufficient amounts of acidophilic bacteria or with the opportunistic development of other germs, the fungus candida, for example, can be a very important and little thought about cause of intestinal hyperpermeability.

-are many drugs that can cause, directly or indirectly, inflammation and change the absorption of the intestinal mucosa, but anti-inflammatories , inhibitors of stomach acid production from the omeprazole family, antibiotics, chemotherapy and radiotherapy.
+There are many drugs that can cause, directly or indirectly, inflammation and change the absorption of the intestinal mucosa, but anti-inflammatory drugs, stomach acid production inhibitors from the omeprazole family, antibiotics, chemotherapy and radiotherapy deserve special mention.

 The intestinal mucosa represents our largest surface of contact, interaction and protection against the outside world.

-Offering you the conditions to remain healthy and functional is a health imperative.
+Providing you with the conditions to remain healthy and functional is a health imperative.

 EsmeraldAzul – for a healthy, conscious and sustainable life.